Atluzka/status-discord-bot/README.md

 ```

 # Errors
 Make sure you've filled everything out correctly in the config and in the same type (int, string).
-If you get any errors, feel free to contact me thru my discord.

 ### 1. ModuleNotFound
 Modules you need to use this program: discord.